MuhammadHassanBashir/logging-with-fluentd/README.md

     curl -u "elastic:password" -X DELETE "https://my-deployment-619a2a.es.us-central1.gcp.cloud.es.io:443/world-learning"

+## Query to check logs are being send to elastic cloud or not while index is already been sent there.

+      curl -u "elastic:EWsTCrASie5n60gQcbMEArtY" -X GET "https://my-deployment-619a2a.es.us-central1.gcp.cloud.es.io/world-learning-test/_search?pretty"

 ## Verify that your Elasticsearch cluster is up and running, and check its health status.
 You can do this by sending a request to the _cluster/health endpoint:

     curl -X GET "https://my-deployment-619a2a.es.us-central1.gcp.cloud.es.io/_cluster/health" -u elastic:password